 Similar to what’s discussed in the previous point, you want to start with an overview grid of the overall data.

-You can add an intuitive drop-down menu, which when the user clicks, slides down to reveal additional information, and then specific tasks or items.
+You can add an intuitive drop-down menu, which when the user clicks, slides down to reveal additional information, and then specific tasks or action items.
 People love this, and it’s gaining popularity already.

 Here are two ways to help with the flow: